← Back to all posts

 What distribution looks like in a small town

 I run my business from St. Thomas, Ontario.
 It is not San Francisco.
-There is no venture ecosystem.
+There is no venture network.
 The chamber dinner is the quarterly event that matters.
 Half of the introductions I've made in the last year happened because somebody saw me at an event, remembered a conversation from three months earlier, and walked a stranger over to meet me.

 Why this isn't a small-town quirk